behnazkhoshnood/good-cook-ms3/README.md

   - Admin can add, edit or delete the categories or marks by clicking on these options provided for them in two buttons provided only for admin in the navbar.

 # Features Left to Impliment

-1 - Adding like/sidlike button for recipes and the number of likes for each Recipe to put the attention of the users on more liked recipes.
+ - Adding a like/dislike button for each Recipe and sort the recipes from the most to least favorites.
-2 - Adding the liked recipes in a new section in profile page.
+ - Adding the liked recipes in a new section in profile page.
-3 - Adding a footer with social media sites for the app.
+ - Adding a footer with social media sites for the app.
-4 - Seperating the recipes in different sections for each category.
+ - Seperating the recipes in different sections for each category.
-5 - Give more accessibility to the admin if needed.
+ - Give more accessibility to the admin if needed.
-6 - More secure pathway for the admin.
+ - More secure pathway for the admin.
 ---
 # Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML)